utahdts/utah-design-system/CONFIGTEST.md

 ```
 There is a `test` script as opposed to `test:ci`.
 Sonar runs the `test:ci` and it is the one that typically would fail.

+## package.json script
+There is a `proveconfig` package.json script that will run through these steps.
+ATTOW, the example tests must still be ran manually.

 ## Synopsis
 When fiddling with config, it was found that a change would fix one thing but break another.
 Make sure to run all these scenarios to prove your changes work.